 To stop the walking belt at any time, press the Stop button on the console.
-The Time/Segment Time display will begin to flash.
-To restart the program, press the Start button or the Speed + button.
+The Time/Segment Time/Pace display will begin to flash.
+To restart the program, press the Start button or the Speed △ button.
 After a moment, the walking belt will begin to move at 1 mph.
 When the next "chirp" is heard, the speed and incline will change to the next settings of the CD or video program.
-The program can also be stopped by pressing the Stop button on your CD player or VCR.

-When the CD or video program is completed, the walking belt will stop and the Time/Segment Time display will begin to flash.
+When the CD or video program is completed, the walking belt will stop and the Time/Segment Time/Pace display will begin to flash.
 Note: To use another CD or video program, press the Stop button or remove the key and go to step 1 on page 20.